-Roman Eisenkölbl,a semi-nomadic Tree Planter, Soil Builder and Seed Disperser has been studying and living in Permaculture Projects and Communities since 7 years which brought him to a diverse range of Projects, Countries, Climates, Cultures and People all over the planet.
+Roman Eisenkölbl, A semi-nomadic Tree Planter, Soil Builder and Seed Disperser has been studying and living in Permaculture Projects and Communities since over 9 years which brought him to a diverse range of Projects, Countries, Climates, Cultures and People all over the planet.

 He has lived, worked and learned in places like East Africa, India, Nepal, Sri Lanka, Thailand, Australia, the Caribbean, South and Central America, Portugal and Spain.
-He has been part of 14 PDC Courses (organization & co-Facilitation) and has learned himself from some of the Pioneers and Experts of Permaculture include David Holmgren, Darren Doherty, Rosemary Morrow, Robyn Francis, Sepp Holzer, Ernst Goetsch, Martin Crowford, Larry Korn, Alex Kruger (Berg en Dal Ecovillage), Rico Zook (i-permaculture) and Govinda Sharma He is the founder of the Soil-Sun-Soul Project and Blog.
+He has been part of 20 PDC Courses (organization & co-Facilitation) and several short courses .He has learned from some of the Pioneers and Experts of Permaculture including David Holmgren, Darren Doherty, Rosemary Morrow, Robyn Francis,Jude Hobbs, Sepp Holzer, Ernst Goetsch, Jairo Restrepo, Martin Crowford, Larry Korn, Alex Kruger, Bernard Declercq (Pebble Garden,Auroville), Rico Zook and Govinda Sharma He is the founder of the Soil-Sun-Soul Project and Blog.

-For the last 2 years he has been living, working and learning in Auroville, India and visiting and volunteering with other projects in South East Asia.
+For 3 years he has been living, working and learning in the Ecovillage in Auroville, India and visiting,advising and volunteering at countless other projects in South East Asia.
 He spent 6 months doing a Practical internship program at the Permaculture Research Institute Maungaraeeda, Sunshine Coast, Australia, where he deepened his experience and studies in the field guided by PRI Teacher Tom Kendall.
 During his time in Australia he spend time in Crystal Waters (the first Ecovillage designed with Permaculture Principles),has been inspired by Permaculture Pioneers like Max Lindegger and Robyn Clayfield as he has been part of the monthly Crystal Waters Permaculture Village Markets several times.Recently he has been deeply involved with organizing together with an international Team the Pre IPC India Permaculture Teacher Training and PDC in India with a total of over 100 participating students from over 30 countries which greatly furthered his international experience and connections.

-A design system and solution based approach with universally applicable ethics & principles for regenerativelife systems design & management.
+A design system and problem solving approach with universally applicable ethics & principles for regenerativelife systems design & management.

 For me Permaculture is a toolbox to see connections in nature, integrate resources and utilize them to their full potential to create regenerative systems.
-Permaculture -a holistic & regenerative Ecosystem Design Toolbox,that helps us to maximes the human potential to the fullest,to find our niche or function in the living system and live in harmonious beneficial relationships with nature.
+Permaculture -a holistic & regenerative Ecosystem Design Toolbox,that helps us to maximizes the human potential to the fullest,to find our niche or function in the living system and live in harmonious beneficial relationships with nature.

 Regenerative systems use natural processes to provide resources for people care and land care at the same time as returning a fair share back to the ecosystem to facilitate healing.